Taking Entries in Person |

 - Hosta, white margin variety, one leaf

-- Miniature Hosta (less than 6”), blue variety, one leaf
+- Miniature Hosta (plant is less than 6”), any color, any variety, one leaf

 - Hosta, giant leave variety, one leaf